 At Fibich, Leebron, Copeland & Briggs, we sincerely believe that we are the right legal representatives for your case.
 We have recovered over $1 billion for our injured clients and are passionate about bringing justice to innocent consumers.

 We have the resources necessary to be successful in your case.
-Three of our attorneys are board-certified in personal injury law and together, our attorneys share over 100 years of experience standing up for the rights of the injured.
-We are proud to have won a number of successful cases against manufacturers of dangerous products.
+Three of our personal injury lawyers are board-certified in personal injury law and together, our attorneys share over 100 years of experience standing up for the rights of the injured.
+We are proud to have won several successful cases against manufacturers of dangerous products.

 Children are our hope for the future and do not deserve the hardship of a serious injury, simply because a manufacturer put profit over safe design.
-Call our firm today at (713) 496-0549 to discuss your legal options in a free consultation.
+Call our firm today at (713) 751-0025 to discuss your legal options in a free consultation with our Houston product liability lawyer.